On reconstructing parts of quantum theory from two relates maximal conceptual variables: On accessibility and beyond

-A conceptual variable is called \emph{inaccessible} if it is impossible for an agent to assign a numerical value to it.
-In a physical setting such a variable could be a vector (position, momentum) or the total spin vector of a particle.
+A conceptual variable is called \emph{accessible} if it is possible for an agent to assign a numerical value to it by a suitable empirical process; it is called \emph{inaccessible} if this is not possible.
+In a physical setting an inaccessible variable might be a vector (position, momentum) or the total spin vector of a particle.
 A psychological case may be a decision situation where the decision variable is so comprehensive that the agent is unable to make a decision.
-As in [1], a given inaccessible variable is called $\phi$, and is thought to vary in some space $\Omega_\phi$.
-A group of transformations $K$ is supposed to be defined on $\Omega_\phi$.
+As in [4], a given inaccessible variable is called $\phi$, and is thought to vary in some space $\Omega_\phi$.
+Group actions $k\in K$ may be supposed to be defined on $\Omega_\phi$.

-Accessible functions $\theta=\theta(\phi)$ were studied in [1] and [2], and $\theta$ was assumed to vary on a space $\Omega_\theta$.
+Accessible variables which can be seen as functions on $\Omega_\phi$: $\theta=\theta(\phi)$ were studied in [4] and [8], and $\theta$ was assumed to vary on a space $\Omega_\theta$.
 In a physical situation, $\theta$ can, for instance be the spin component in some given direction; in a decision situation, it can be a simpler decision variable that enables the agent to make a partial decision.
 If $\phi=(\theta_1,\theta_2 )$, where $\theta_1$ and $\theta_2$ are accessible, but $\phi$ is inaccessible, we say that $\theta_1$ and $\theta_2$ are \emph{complementary}.